byllyfish/oftr/README.md

 ==================

 LibOFP is a library that implements the OpenFlow protocol.
 It handles the wire protocol and connection details for controller and agent applications.
-A client can program to the latest version of the OpenFlow spec; backward compatibility is handled automatically.
+With LibOFP, a client can program to the latest version of the OpenFlow spec; backward compatibility is handled automatically.

 LibOFP is written in C++11.
 The library provides an efficient C++ API for